loukansif/NodeJs-Intermediate-customizedTerminal-Slimane/README.md

 To fetch data you can use node-fetch or axios, as you wish.
 The look & feel (color?
 ASCII art or icons?) is up to you !

-5. Add another option to require at least one symbol and/or one number in the generated password.

 BONUS